ecomfe/echarts-liquidfill/README.md

 Liquid Fill Chart plugin for [ECharts](https://github.com/ecomfe/echarts).

-This type of charts are usually used to represent the percentage of data.
+This type of charts are usually used to represent percentage data.